siddhant-08/Scraper/README.md

 Used the xlwt library to import the data to an excel workbook.

-Would like to thank stackoverflow user [alecxe](http://stackoverflow.com/users/771848/alecxe) for helping me out.
+Would like to thank SO user [alecxe](http://stackoverflow.com/users/771848/alecxe) for helping me out.